Biopsies - Overview

 When you receive the local anesthetic to numb the skin, you will feel a slight pin prick from the needle.
 You may feel some pressure when the biopsy needle is inserted.
 The area will become numb within a short time.

-You may be given a mild sedative prior to the biopsy, and sedation or relaxation medication may be given intravenously during the procedure if needed.
+You may receive a mild sedative prior to the biopsy.
+If needed, you may receive sedation or relaxation medication intravenously during the procedure.

 You may feel sore at the area of the biopsy for a few days.
 Your doctor can prescribe pain relief medication if you have significant pain from the biopsy.

-Aftercare instructions vary, but generally your bandage may be removed one day following the procedure, and you may bathe or shower as normal.
+Aftercare instructions vary.
+However, you generally may remove your bandage one day after the procedure, and you may bathe or shower as normal.